 It’s not just passengers that enjoy access to WiFi.
 Drivers, who spend more time than anyone in a taxi, will also appreciate the introduction of onboard WiFi.
 Of course, drivers should never use a device while driving, but that doesn’t mean there aren’t periods of downtime where a driver is required to sit and wait.
 As we all know, it’s in those moments of boredom that people reach for their phones.

 Onboard WiFi isn’t just designed to improve the in-taxi experience.
 It can also open up new channels of communication for the driver.
 Of course, firms will already have at least one established line of communication with headquarters.
 But with onboard WiFi, drivers can also receive updates on traffic developments and adjust routes accordingly.

 For taxi firms considering implementing a mobile app, onboard WiFi in every vehicle is a must.
 Informing passengers about delays prior to pick-up is only possible if the vehicle can report to head office.
 Drivers can do this manually, but an inbuilt connection enables automatic updates and ensures passengers are never left in the dark.

-To find out more about Sygnal Taxi WiFi, get in touch here.
+Get in touch and find out more about Sygnal Taxi WiFi here.